bigfix/make-prefetch/README.md

 make-prefetch
 ===

-This is a tool to generate `prefetch` statements for downloads in IBM Endpoint Manager.
+This is a tool to generate `prefetch` statements for downloads in BigFix ActionScript.

 ## Using a URL argument